Last Updated on

 Are you a fan of sweet and savory combos?
 Cheddar and apple?
 Fruit-based sauces with meat or fish?
 Those are a few that come to mind when I think about pairing a sweet food with an unexpected counterpart.

-Today’s Savory Roasted Root Vegetables aren’t as classic as fruit and cheese, but their flavor profile is the closest I’ve come to sweet and savory!
-(So if you answered yes to that first question, you’re in luck!)
+These Savory Roasted Root Vegetables aren’t as classic as fruit and cheese, but their flavor profile is the closest I’ve come to sweet and savory!
+(So if you answered yes to that first question, you’re in luck).
 The sweet potatoes and parsnips in this recipe are perfectly complemented by earthy beets, and touches of rosemary and oregano.
 Like I said, sweet and savory, Veg World style.

-The recipe is written to include these specific veggies, but I’m sure any combination of root vegetables would work just fine.
+The recipe is written to include specific veggies, but any combination of root vegetables would work just fine.
 It’s great for meal prep, a weeknight family dinner, Thanksgiving, Christmas, or other holidays.

 They’re small but mighty, huh?!
 Let’s dig in!